goldmar/bitcoin-akka/README.md

 bitcoin-akka
 ============

+bitcoin-akka demonstrates the processing of bitcoin transactions using the Actor model.
+It is written in Scala, and is based on the [akka](http://akka.io) library, [btcd](https://github.com/conformal/btcd), and [btcwallet](https://github.com/conformal/btcwallet).

 Usually, it's inconvenient to use websocket or json APIs directly.  bitcoin-akka is an abstraction to btcwallet's websocket API.
 You can talk to bitcoin-akka using Actor messages and receive Futures in return.
 Those messages are then forwarded to btcwallet using its websocket API.
 When a response is available the Future is completed.

-bitcoin-akka demonstrates the processing of bitcoin transactions using the Actor model.
-It is written in Scala, and is based on the [akka](http://akka.io) library, [btcd](https://github.com/conformal/btcd), and [btcwallet](https://github.com/conformal/btcwallet).
 The project contains an example in which transactions are processed by sending the bitcoins back to the sender address.
-The outputs of the incoming transaction are used as outputs for the corresponding outgoing transaction.
+The outputs of the incoming transactions are used as outputs for the corresponding outgoing transactions.
 Therefore, there is no need to wait for confirmations.

 License
 -------